felixlinker/diem-requirements/draft-linker-diem-requirements.md

 ### Digital Emblems under International Humanitarian Law

-The Geneva Conventions and their *Additional Protocols* (APs) constitute the core of International Humanitarian Law (IHL) and establish legal rules on the conduct of armed conflict.
+The Geneva Conventions and their Additional Protocols constitute the core of International Humanitarian Law (IHL) and establish legal rules on the conduct of armed conflict.
-They codify four types of protective emblems, which inform other parties that assets bearing them must not be attacked:
+They codify four types of protective emblems for armed conflict, which identify assets bearing them as respected and protected under IHL.

-- The emblems of the Red Cross, Red Crystal, and Red Crescent is applied to assets that undertake medical functions.
+- The emblems of the Red Cross, Red Crescent, and Red Crystal are applied to assets of the medical services as well as the assets of certain humanitarian operations.
-- The Blue Shield emblem to identify cultural property.
+- The Blue Shield emblem is applied to cultural property.
-- The emblem for the protection of civil defense.
+- The emblem for the protection of civil defense is applied to assets for protecting the civilian population against the dangers of hostilities or disasters.
-- The emblem to identify objects containing dangerous forces, i.e., whose destruction can release dangerous forces.
+- The dangerous forces emblem is applied to works or installations containing dangerous forces, i.e., dams, dikes, and nuclear generating facilities.

 Digital emblems under IHL MUST identify the issuing party and MUST provide a means for authorization by third parties.